Rugby League & League Tag

 Personal Growth – Off field sessions such as time management, performance under pressure and nutrition ensure athletes grow on and off the field.

 General Athletic Development – Testing and an introduction to Strength and Conditioning will improve speed, power and reactive ability on court and will lessen the chance of injury.

 High level Competitive Experience – Our Under 16’s and Under 18’s Rugby League squads will participate in at least 3 events over the course of the Program.
-These events include a tour of Wollongong (St George Dragons), Newcastle (Hunter Rugby League Academy), CRL Nyngan Challenge (16’s) and games against Western Rams development squads (18’s).
+These events include a tour of Sydney, Newcastle (Hunter Rugby League Academy), CRL Nyngan Challenge (16’s) and games against Western Rams development squads (18’s).

-Our League Tag players will also tour Wollongong and Newcastle as well as participate in the Country Cluster between Group 20, Group 9 and Group 10.
+Our League Tag players will also tour Sydney and Newcastle as well as participate in the Hunter Cup.

 A step on the Pathway – If you dream of being selected to represent Country, NSW or play in the NRL one day, this program is an important step in your development.

 To be eligible for a FWAS Rugby League Scholarship, athletes must satisfy the following criteria:

 1. Be a registered player in your local CRL competition

 2. Reside within the Far West Region of NSW

 3. Athletes turning 14, 15 or 16 years of age in 2020